CHARACTERISTICS OF MOULD

 WHAT IS MOULD?

 Mould is a living organism, a fungus that proliferates in damp areas.
 Given our wet climate, mould has become almost synonymous with New Zealand (although, we can thank this for our lush greenery too.)
-Considering the health risks posed by mould, it’s incredibly important to be able to identify it in order to successfully remove and prevent it.
+Considering the health risks posed , it’s incredibly important to be able to identify it in order to successfully remove and prevent mould.

 WHAT DOES MOULD LOOK LIKE?